 If the Incomplete Rebuild error message was handled right away, the time, money, and stress all would have been saved.
-Moral of the story is to the stop everything if an error occurs and perform a routine Verify and Rebuild of the data.
+The moral of the story is to stop everything if an error occurs and perform a routine Verify and Rebuild of the data.

 Get Professional Help

 There are several QB forums on error messages.
-Either read up on your errors or contact some like us, a Pro Advisor, that has access to several QuickBooks resources that most users don't.
+Either read up on your errors or contact someone like us, a Pro Advisor, that has access to several QuickBooks resources that most users don't.

 Make It A Good Habit